csprance/gecs/README.md

 To process all active systems regardless of their group, omit the `group` parameter:

-### Configuring Entity Base Type

-GECS provides flexibility in choosing the base class for your entities, allowing you to work seamlessly with both 2D and 3D nodes.

-To set the base type for entities:

-1. Open `Project > Project Settings > GECS`.
-2. Set `Entity Base Type` to either `Node2D` or `Node3D`.

-This setting updates the base class of the `Entity` to match your selection, ensuring compatibility with your project's node structure.

 ### Processing Systems by Group

 Systems can be assigned to specific groups, enabling you to control when and how they are processed.
 This is particularly useful for separating logic that should run at different times or frequencies.